iShubhamGiri/SeleniumSpecflowFramework/README.md

 ### ✅ Tips:
 - Ensure `SpecFlow.MSTest` is properly installed.
 - Use `[BeforeScenario]`, `[AfterScenario]` in `Hooks` to manage driver lifecycle.
-- Reports (like ExtentReports) can be generated in the `Reports/` folder.
+- Reports (e.g., ExtentReports) can be configured to generate HTML output under `Reports/`.

 ---